-I and my aging eyes thank the Trier Center for Digital Humanities and the Competence Centre for Electronic Processing and Publication in the Humanities for making Meyers Konversationslexikon free and accessible to English speakers.
+My aging eyes and I thank the Trier Center for Digital Humanities and the Competence Centre for Electronic Processing and Publication in the Humanities for making Meyers Konversations-lexikon free and accessible to English speakers.